 Typical duties include:

-- price/forecast the cost of the different materials needed for the project
+pricing/forecasting the cost of the different components needed for a project.

-- track changes to the design and/or construction work and adjust budget projections accordingly
+tracking changes to the design and/or construction work and adjusting budget projections in line with these.

-- procure or agree the services of contractors and/or subcontractors who work on the construction of the project
+sourcing contractors and/or subcontractors to work on the construction stage of the project.

-- measure and value the work done on site
+measuring and valuing the work done on site.

-- liaise with the client and other construction professionals, such as site managers, project managers and site engineers
+liaising with the client and other construction professionals, such as site managers, project managers and site engineers.

-specialist cost management/quantity surveying consultancies working within the construction industry
+specialist cost management/quantity surveying consultancies within the construction industry.

 However, quantity surveyors may also find a few vacancies with these types of employers:

 There are routes into a career as a quantity surveyor for both university graduates and school leavers.
-For school leavers, there are apprenticeships and training programmes available: see the TARGETcareers website for more details.
+For school leavers, there are apprenticeships and training programmes.

-- either an undergraduate degree accredited by the Royal Institution of Chartered Surveyors (RICS) in quantity surveying, commercial management or a related construction subject
+either an undergraduate degree accredited by the RICS in quantity surveying, commercial management or a related construction subject